mRcfps/functional-programming-in-scala/timeusage/README.md

 # Time Usage

-For this assignment, you also need to download the [data](http://alaska.epfl.ch/~dockermoocs/bigdata/atussum.csv) (164 MB):

-and place it in the folder `src/main/resources/timeusage/` in your project directory.
+For this assignment, you also need to download the [data](http://alaska.epfl.ch/~dockermoocs/bigdata/atussum.csv) (164 MB), and place it in the folder `src/main/resources/timeusage/` in your project directory.

 ## The problem